Genocs/clean-architecture-template/src/template/README.md

 [Contributions](#contributors-) are welcome!

-## Persistance layer
+## Persistence layer

 This example contains the implementation related to three different storage type:

-- InMemoryDataAccess (usefull only for development)
+- InMemoryDataAccess (useful only for development)
 - Microsoft SQL Server (The popular Relational database developed by Microsoft)
 - MongoDB (The popular Document DB)

 ### MongoDB Replicaset

-To set Mongodb as a replicaset
+To set Mongodb as a replica set

 1. Run Docker compose with 3 mongo container
 2. Connect to Mongo Shell